 The Opportunity for Agritourism Development in New Jersey, a report prepared for the NJDA by two independent consultants and personnel from the Food Policy Institute at Rutgers, defines agritourism as "the business of establishing farms as travel destinations for educational and recreational purposes."
 The reports states that "agritourism represents an opportunity [for the farmer] to generate supplemental income during periods when land and equipment may be underutilized or idle and afford the opportunity for feedback from consumers regarding preferences for various farm products and services."
 In addition, it "can create positive interactions between non-farmers and farmers," helping to "reduce right to farm conflicts and garnering support for farm retention policies"; it "contributes to and enhances the quality of life in communities" and provides consumers with "direct access to fresh, locally-produced farm products".
-The New Jersey State Board of Agriculture formally recognized agritourism development as a strategy for "bolstering the viability of New Jersey Agritourism Industry Advisory Council.
+The New Jersey State Board of Agriculture formally recognized agritourism development as a strategy for "bolstering the viability of New Jersey agriculture" and in 2005, New Jersey's Secretary of Agriculture, Charles Kuperus, convened the New Jersey Agritourism Industry Advisory Council.